Armoured train: World War II

 A German BP42 armoured train in the Balkans, 1943.

 During the Slovak National Uprising, the Slovak resistance used three armoured trains.
 They were named Hurban, Štefánik and Masaryk.
 They were built in the Zvolen railway factory in very short time – Štefánik was built just in 14 days, Hurban in 11 days.
-Boiler plates were used as the armor.
-In case of tank cars, whole tanks were used – LT-35 tanks were placed at the platform wagon and armored construction was built around the hull.
+Boiler plates were used as the armour.
+In case of tank cars, whole tanks were used – LT-35 tanks were placed at the platform wagon and armoured construction was built around the hull.
 Trains saw combat near Stará Kremnička, Čremošné, around Brezno.
 Later they were abandoned near Harmanec.
 Some of train cars were later used by Germans for training and for patrolling.
 Two original cars from the Štefánik train are preserved – the tank car (with original LT-35 tank inside) and machine gun car, and they are exhibited in the Museum of Slovak National Uprising in Banská Bystrica.
 Another train is exhibited in Zvolen – it is a replica of armoured train Hurban, which was built for the movie Deň, ktorý neumrie.
 This replica differs in comparison with the original trains by having bigger turrets from the T-34-85 tank, instead of turrets from LT-35.

 Britain formed twelve armoured trains in 1940 as part of the preparations to face a German invasion; these were initially armed with QF 6 pounder 6 cwt Hotchkiss guns and six Bren Guns.
 They were operated by Royal Engineer crews and manned by Royal Armoured Corps troops.
 In late 1940 preparations began to hand the trains over to the Polish Army in the West, who operated them until 1942.
 They continued in use in Scotland and were operated by the Home Guard until the last one was withdrawn in November 1944.
 A 6-pounder wagon from one of these trains is preserved at the Tank Museum.
 A miniature armoured train ran on the 15-inch gauge Romney Hythe and Dymchurch Railway.

 Canada used an armoured train to patrol the Canadian National Railway along the Skeena River from Prince Rupert, British Columbia to the Pacific coast, against a possible Japanese seaborne raid.
 The train was equipped with a 75 mm gun, two Bofors 40 mm guns, and could accommodate a full infantry company.
 The No 1 Armoured Train entered service in June 1942, was put into reserve in September 1943, and dismantled the following year.

 In 1940 Italy had twelve armed trains ready for use (again under Regia Marina control), nine for anti-ship duties and three for AA duties; six were assigned to La Spezia, and the other six to Taranto.
 One of them was heavily involved in the Battle of the Alps, shelling French forts in support of an Italian attack towards Menton, and suffering heavy damage by return fire.
 By 1943, eight trains had been deployed to Sicily; Allied air superiority did not allow them to have any meaningful role, and eventually they were all abandoned and destroyed by their crews.